 I’m fortunate to have grown up and experienced life in a small town and all that is has to offer, but I also know firsthand the struggles our community faced.
 When we began discussions on investing in rural parts of the state, I was overjoyed to see how our partnerships across the state would help us make positive impacts on people in rural communities like my hometown.

-This week, Blue Cross NC officially announced an $8 million investment in eight programs that will address the unique challenges facing rural areas in North Carolina, including:
+Blue Cross NC has invested in programs like these, which address the unique challenges facing rural areas in North Carolina:

 - North Carolina Community Action Association – The investment will expand the Healthy Home Initiative to an additional 38 rural counties and 165 additional families.
 The initiative makes health-centered home repairs for families in the far western and eastern parts of North Carolina.

 - North Carolina Harm Reduction Coalition – The investment will increase access to Naloxone/Narcan for EMS First Responders on the front lines of preventing overdose deaths.

 - North Carolina Community Colleges – The investment will support technology and scholarships benefitting more than 4,000 students and increase the number of certified firefighters.

 - NC State Firefighters Association – The investment will help volunteer fire and rescue departments purchase quality equipment and supplies to do their jobs correctly.

 - East Carolina University and Appalachian State University – The investment will support scholarships awarded to community college transfer students who wish to teach in their home communities.

 - InterAct – The investment will increase interpersonal violence screening through the Lethality Assessment Program (LAP) program, a life-saving intervention for families experiencing domestic violence.

 - NC Association of Free & Charitable Clinics – The investment will expand quality programs for health care delivery to the uninsured, focusing on the role of social determinant interventions in improving health for the population.